BY CK Lam

 Piping hot bowl of Seafood Noodle

-The steamy bowl of thin beehoon was cooked with a few prawns along with thick pieces of fish, cabbage and choy sum.
-Even though I enjoyed the deliciously sweet broth with the fresh bouncy prawn, the beehoon was a bit hard and coarse.
+The steamy bowl of thin beehoon was cooked with a few prawns along with several thick pieces of fish, cabbage and choy sum.
+Even though I enjoyed the sweet broth with fresh bouncy prawn, the beehoon was a bit hard and coarse.
 It would have been better if the beehoon was prepared with a softer texture.

 Hokkien char version, an all time favourite

 Porridge is also found on the menu and we chose to have it cooked with fish.
 The robust fish porridge with pieces of fresh fish was delightfully flavored with light seasoning.
 Chopped coriander, spring onions and a dash of pepper topped off the dish perfectly.

 Apart from the noodles and porridge, there are other stir-fried dishes.
 We topped off the meal with stir-fried kai-lan and the beancurd with leeks.
 The dishes proved to be excellent additions to the meal.

 If you are looking for seafood porridge and noodles along Gurney Drive, do make a visit to this eatery.
 Click here for the Map Location.
 Prices of the food are displayed on the board.

 Business Hour : Late afternoon till night

 * This is a reproduction of my article published in New Straits Times